zdravkov/kendo-docs/getting-started/mobile/application.md

          });
     </script>

+## Place TabStrip at bottom in Android

+By default Android Kendo UI Mobile styling switches the places of the application header and footer.
+If TabStrip at bottom is preferred (as in iOS and BlackBerry) this behavior can be switched off with a simple CSS rule:

+### Switch places of header and footer

+    .km-root .km-android .km-view {
+        -webkit-box-direction: normal;
+        -webkit-flex-direction: column;
+    }

 ## Forcing Platform Styles

 The **Application** provides a way to force a specific platform look on your application upon init by